Guidelines for Using Generative AI Tools in Open Educational Resources

 Prompting for Transformative Use and Avoiding Individual Work Replication

 Using generative AI tools will normally fall under a different legal conversation than legal questions on building models.
-There are still unanswered questions on how AI tools are distinguishable from other tools which aid in the creation or the copying of content.
-Regardless of the law, educators have an ethical obligation to use AI tools in good faith within Fair Use, allowing for the transformation, education, and critique without knowingly replicating single copyrighted or trademarked works.
+Regardless of questions of copyright legality, educators have an ethical obligation to use AI tools in good faith, allowing for the transformation, education, and critique without knowingly replicating single copyrighted or trademarked works.

 Assess using your due diligence whether or not the output of the GenAI tool explicitly infringes on copyright focusing on your prompts: